 Although many of these have a traditional venue and time of year, dates and locations sometimes change, so please always check the EBU Diary or Website for exact details:

-- Autumn Congress - October Online in 2021
+- Autumn Congress - October, Face to Face in 2022

 - Eastbourne Summer Seniors Congress - July, Eastbourne